-The Zebediela golf course, also in close proximity of Nkumpi dam, not only hold potential for golf, but may also be utilised for other outdoor activities in the nearby mountain area, such as hiking and mountain biking.
+The Zebediela golf course, also in close proximity to the Nkumpi dam, not only hold potential for golf, but may also be utilised for other outdoor activities in the nearby mountain area, such as hiking and mountain biking.
 It may also accommodate overnight accommodation facilities etc.

-Further strategies and proposed activities can be investigated further by the municipality's Local Economic Development (LED) section.
+Further strategies and proposed activities should be investigated by the municipality's Local Economic Development (LED) section.

-2.4.3.2 Agricultural and Farming Zone (AFZ)
+1.4.3.2 Agricultural and Farming Zone (AFZ)